jtzc0123/EasyLSTM/README.md

 ## How to use
 ### File Structure
 It would be much easier if the file structure is specified.
-So, in this lib, I would like to suggest anyone may concern use the same orgnization form as I do, which is (`*`marked options):
+So, in this lib, I would like to suggest anyone may concern use the same organization form as I do, which is (`*`marked options):
 ```
 EasyLSTM
 ├── LICENSE.md